tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 ## Explanation ##

 The execution of such pattern should be considered as completed when all given tasks have been completed, unless a task throws an error which means that the execution should be rejected along with the thrown error.
-This pattern can be implemented using either old school **callbacks** or the more development friendly **promises**, where either implementation should give us the same execution.
+This pattern can be implemented using either old school **callbacks** or the more development friendly **promises** and **async functions**, where either implementation should give us the same execution.

 ### Limited parallel execution with callbacks ###

 Assume we have an `execution` function which expects a collection of asynchronous `tasks` along with an `input`, the `concurrency` limit and the completion `callback`.
 The concurrency limit is the maximum number of tasks which can be running in parallel at any given time in execution.
 Along with the already known `completed` and `rejected` variables which are used in the parallel execution pattern, here we have two more variables.
-The variable `running` responsible to keep the actual number of running tasks at any given time and an `index` to point to the next task in invocation.
+The variable `running` meant to store the actual number of running tasks at any given time and an `index` to point to the next in invocation task.

 ```javascript
 function execution(tasks, input, concurrency, callback) {